How Norway spruce can help future forests

 Learning from the results

-We’ve only just begun this exciting experiment and the saplings we’ve planted are still young.
+We’ve only just started this exciting experiment and the saplings we’ve planted are still young.
 But by Christmas 2046 our trees will have given us important information for climate-resilient forests.
 So when you choose and decorate your tree this year, spare a thought for these Christmas tree favourites and how they are helping our future forests to thrive!

 Blog